EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 function simulate_descendants(clade, tree, descendant; nsims = 99)
     rmg = matrixrandomizer(clade)
     ret = zeros(nsims + 1, nsites(clade))  # a matrix to hold the richness values from the simulations
+    # the empirical richness in the first row
     ret[1, :] = richness(get_clade(clade, tree, descendant))
     for i in 2:nsims + 1
+        # and simulated richness in the rest of the nsims rows
         ret[i, :] .= richness(get_clade(rand!(rmg), tree, descendant))
     end
     ret